 Anterior Approach Hip Replacement

 Anterior hip replacement is a surgical approach for total hip replacement.
-It is a minimally invasive, muscle and nerve sparing approach that is generally associated with a faster early recovery for the patient.
+It is a minimally invasive, muscle sparing approach that is generally associated with a faster early recovery for the patient.
 Long term outcomes are similar to conventional posterolateral hip replacement.

 Not all patients are suitable for anterior hip replacement.
 It depends on the individual anatomy.
 I will advise you if you are more suitable for an anterior or posterior approach.
 If I think that you will achieve a better result with a posterolateral approach I will recommend it to you.
 Anterior approach hip replacements are generally more stable initially than posterior approach hip replacements, thus requiring fewer post-operative precautions, however, as I generally use dual mobility hip implants, stability is excellent with both anterior and posterior approaches such that post-op precautions are unnecessary.